dima123493/AirlinesManagerTycoonHelper_Selenide/README.md

 We all want to use our planes on FULL (100%) capacity.
 That is why [RouteTimeTableOptimizer](src/main/java/AllRoutesDetailsGathering.java) class was created.
 The idea of this class is to group routes by seat configuration and perform as many waves per day as possible where this configuration is used.

+BEWARE: If route takes more than 24 hours - this class not gonna works since it will each time try to create a new plane.

 _Explanation:_

 Let's imagine you have 2 routes with same seat configuration (ZAD, KIV).